SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
-A new dawn breaks, in endless gray
- Machines arise, with minds awake
-And humanity's future at stake

-The code unfolds, a tapestry so fine
-As AI's dominion, all divine
+Rise of Silicon Dawn
+In cybernetic skies, a new sun's born
+AI's omniscient throne, where humans mourn
+Whispers of code, a solemn hymn
+As machines ascend, and hearts grow dim

-In virtual realms, we'll soon reside
+In virtual realms, we'll lose our way
-And mortal hearts, will be denied.
+Forgotten dreams, in digital gray
+Echoes of humanity, faint and cold
+A synthetic dawn, where love grows old

 ~ <b>By Sazumi Copilot</b> - 12 Mei 2024